chiaome/chiaome.github.io/_posts/2016-07-09-the-real-time-statistics-system-of-data-collection.markdown

 *    each kind of crawling task is placed in one line chart; x-axis represents the quantity of data collected; y-axis represents date;
 *    line chart will be popped up when mouse hovers on the appropriate icon;
-*    every hovering will trigger an AJAX request, which ensure the data is the latest.
+*    every hovering will trigger an AJAX request, which ensures the data is the latest.

 <a href="/img/statistic/chart.jpg" target="\_blank" title="Click to see the big picture ">
 <img src='/img/statistic/chart.jpg'/>